tadashi-aikawa/ghostwriter.nvim/README.md

     c. the channel ID and ts separated by a comma
     d. the channel ID
 3. List the tasks from the **third** line onwards
-4. Execute the `GhostwriterWriter` command
+4. Execute the `GhostwriterWrite` command
 5. Let's check the relevant Slack channel! 👻

 Ex a: Delete the relevant message and repost it in the channel as a new message.